Apple v. Samsung Trial (May 2014)

 Professor Chevalier testified that the functionalities associated with Apple's patents had no discernible impact on consumer demand for Samsung's smartphones and tablets, and determined that reasonable royalties were an appropriate remedy.
 Professor Erdem evaluated market research conducted by each company, as well as her own analysis of the factors that consumers consider, and determined that smartphone and tablet customers typically base their purchase decisions on major product features and not minor features.
 Professor Reibstein assessed a conjoint analysis presented on behalf of Apple and determined that it was not suitable to evaluate the extent to which Apple's patented functionalities may influence marketplace outcomes because the analysis failed to account for the role of major product features, consumer awareness of patented features, and whether survey respondents adequately understood the functionalities associated with the patents.
 Professor Foster analyzed the strategies employed by leading smartphone manufacturers that had the greatest impact on marketplace outcomes.

-Managing Principals T. Christopher Borek and Justin McLean led the Analysis Group case team, which included President and CEO Martha Samuelson; Managing Principal Marc Van Audenrode; Principal Robert Vigil; Vice Presidents John Browning, Peter Hess, Lisa Pinheiro, Jimmy Royer, and Peter Simon; and Manager Anjali Oza.
+Managing Principals T. Christopher Borek and Justin McLean led the Analysis Group case team, which included CEO and Chairman Martha Samuelson; Managing Principal Marc Van Audenrode; Principal Robert Vigil; Vice Presidents John Browning, Peter Hess, Lisa Pinheiro, Jimmy Royer, and Peter Simon; and Manager Anjali Oza.